BrockCSC/brockcsc.github.io/src/assets/cs-guide.md

 ---

-This is an open-source guide for computer science students at Brock University.
+This is an open-source guide for Computer Science students at Brock University.
+This was adapted from [this](https://css.uwindsor.ca/guide) guide from the Univeristy of Windsor.

 # Contributing